10

 Set-up

 Because these cichlids stay relatively small, an aquarium of 40 gallons (long) will suffice for a simple set-up.
 The tank should ideally be decorated in Lake Malawi style, with a light sandy substrate and plenty of rocks and caves.
-Plants are an option; some of the locations in the lake where electric yellow cichlids can be found are characterized by their dense fields of Vallisneria.

 The water should be hard and basic with a pH around 8 and hardness level between 15 and 20 °H.